 Golden beaches and lush mountains, samba-fueled nightlife and spectacular football matches: welcome to the Cidade Maravilhosa.

-Standing atop the 710m peak of Corcovado, you will see why Rio is called the Cidade Maravilhosa (Marvelous City).
-Lushly forested mountains fringe the city, with shimmering beaches tracing the shoreline and a string of tiny islands scattered along the seafront.
-Far from being mere cinematic backdrop, this seaside beauty hosts outstanding outdoor adventures: hiking the Tijuca rainforest, cycling alongside the lake and beaches, sailing across Baía de Guanabara, and surfing, rock-climbing and hang-gliding amid one of the world's most stunning urban landscapes.
+Looking out from the 710m peak of Corcovado, you will see why Rio is called the Cidade Maravilhosa (Marvelous City).
+Lushly forested mountains fringe the city, shimmering beaches trace the shoreline and a string of tiny islands lie scattered along the seafront.
+Far from being mere cinematic backdrop, this seaside beauty hosts outstanding outdoor adventures: hiking in the Tijuca rainforest, cycling alongside the lake and beaches, sailing across Baía de Guanabara, and surfing, rock climbing and hang gliding amid one of the world's most stunning urban landscapes.

 Joie de Vivre

 Speaking of Carnaval, Rio knows how to party.
-Whether you call it joie de vivre, lebensfreude or lust for life, cariocas have it in spades.
-Carnaval, and the build-up to it, is the most obvious manifestation of this celebratory spirit.
-But Rio has many other occasions for revelry – celebrations after the big Flamengo (or Vasco, Fluminense or Botafogo) soccer match, weekend samba parties around town, baile funk parties in the favelas and boat parties on the bay, not to mention major fests like Réveillon (New Year's Eve) and the Festas Juninas.
+Whether you call it joie de vivre, Lebensfreude or lust for life, cariocas have it in spades.
+Carnaval, and the buildup to it, is the most obvious manifestation of this celebratory spirit.
+But Rio has many other occasions for revelry: celebrations after a big Flamengo (or Vasco, Fluminense or Botafogo) soccer match; weekend samba parties around town; baile funk parties in the favelas (slums, informal communities); and boat parties on the bay – not to mention major fests such as Réveillon (New Year's Eve) and the Festas Juninas.

 Espírito Santa in Santa Teresa & LapaAmazonian